2ndSightLab/aws-scripts/README.md

 * All bash scripts have a shebang and a -e to fail on error.
 * Function file names are all lowercase with _ separating words and ends with .sh
 * Script file names are all lowercase with - separating words adn ends with .sh
-* Include a banner at the top of each file that looks like the following code (without the ```), replacing all values in brackets [] with the appropriate value.
-* DO NOT OVEWRITE THE CODE WITH THE BANNER!
+* Include a banner at the top of each file ABOVE THE CODE that looks like the following code (without the ```), replacing all values in brackets [] with the appropriate value.
+DO NOT DELETE OR MODIFY ANY EXISTING CODE WHEN YOU ADD THE BANNER!

 ```
 #!/bin/bash -e
 ################################################################